I Contracted Sepsis : Can I Hold The Hospital Accountable?

 Hospital-acquired infections must be treated as a matter of urgency due to the danger they pose to human life.
 At the same time, individuals who may have been admitted for an extended period of time are more likely to come into contact with germs such as bacteria, fungi and viruses which patients may not have an innate or acquired immunity towards.
 Sepsis refers to an infection of the blood that is uncontrolled which has the potential to cause organ damage or even death.

-Are you looking for a sepsis malpractice lawyer in Chicago?
-If you or a loved one contracted a life-threatening infection resulting in sepsis and subsequent death anywhere in Illinois, we can help.
-Call our experienced and friendly medical malpractice attorneys in Illinois NOW at 1 (773) 825-3547 for more information on how we can help.
-We have over 70 years of combined experience fighting for the justice and compensation of injured Chicagoans just like you, and the needed resources and diligence you won’t find in other Chicago sepsis malpractice law firms.
+Are you looking for a sepsis malpractice lawyer?
+If you or a loved one contracted a life-threatening infection resulting in sepsis and subsequent death anywhere in the country, we can help.
+Call our experienced and friendly medical malpractice attorneys NOW at 1 (773) 825-3547 for more information on how we can help.
+We have over 70 years of combined experience fighting for the justice and compensation of injured individuals just like you, and the needed resources and diligence you won’t find in other sepsis malpractice law firms.
 Call 1 (773) 825-3547 NOW to receive your FREE, no-obligation consultation into hospital acquired infection lawsuits.

 Is Sepsis The Hospital’s Fault?

 Sepsis is considered a hospital acquired infection if it was not part of the patient’s diagnosis at the time of their being admitted.
 Generally speaking, if you acquire a blood infection two days after your getting checked into the ER, you most likely are said to have sustained a hospital acquired infection.

 It’s estimated that 1.5 million Americans contract sepsis each year, with most of these cases being seen in acute care healthcare centers.

 Hospital negligence that may put you at risk of sepsis includes:

 - Nurses or doctors not properly sterilizing surgical and related tools and instruments